ALU-Schumacher/AUDITOR/media/website/content/_index.md

 ## APEL Plugin

-The APEL plugin creates messages and sends them to the APEL server.
-The plugin can either create `summary messages` for the current month, or `individual job messages`. `Sync messages` for the current month are created in both cases.
+The APEL plugin creates `summary messages` and `sync messages` for the current month, and sends them to the APEL server.

-The plugin is provided as a [pip package](https://pypi.org/project/auditor-apel-plugin/), as a Docker container from [Docker Hub](https://hub.docker.com/r/aluschumacher/auditor-apel-plugin) or from the [GitHub Container Registry](https://github.com/ALU-Schumacher/AUDITOR/pkgs/container/auditor-apel-plugin), or as a rpm from the [GitHub Release page](https://github.com/ALU-Schumacher/AUDITOR/releases).
+The plugin is provided as a [pip package](https://pypi.org/project/auditor-apel-plugin/), as a Docker container from [Docker Hub](https://hub.docker.com/r/aluschumacher/auditor-apel-plugin) or from the [GitHub Container Registry](https://github.com/ALU-Schumacher/AUDITOR/pkgs/container/auditor-apel-plugin), or as a rpm from the [GitHub Release page](https://github.com/ALU-Schumacher/AUDITOR/releases) or from the [WLCG repository](https://linuxsoft.cern.ch/wlcg/el9/x86_64/).

 Two CLI commands are available: `auditor-apel-publish` and `auditor-apel-republish`.